 Before a credit card is issued to an employee, a properly completed and authorized University Credit Card Acceptance Statement must be submitted to the Manager, Credit Card Program (MCCP), Purchasing Office, Skytop Office Building, Suite 210.
-The issuance of credit cards will require the approval of the Chancellor for direct reports of the Chancellor, and the approval of the Division Heads (Vice Chancellor and Provost, Executive Vice President and Chief Financial Officer, Executive Vice President for Advancement and External Affairs, Senior Vice Presidents, and Director of Athletics) for individuals in their respective division, and the approval of the Director of Purchasing and Real Estate.
+The issuance of credit cards will require the approval of the Chancellor for direct reports of the Chancellor, and the approval of the Division Heads (Vice Chancellor and Provost, Senior Vice President and Chief Financial Officer, Executive Vice President for Advancement and External Affairs, Senior Vice Presidents, and Director of Athletics) for individuals in their respective division, and the approval of the Director of Purchasing and Real Estate.
 It is the approver’s responsibility to indicate whether the credit card is for procurement, travel, or both.
 The cardholder is responsible for the card’s safekeeping.
 The card may not be transferred to, assigned to, or used by anyone other than the designated cardholder.
 Chase or the University may, at any time, suspend or cancel the cardholder’s privileges for any reason and the cardholder will surrender the credit card to his/her supervisor upon request.
 Use of the credit card or account by the cardholder after notice of its cancellation may be considered fraudulent and further action by the University may take place against the cardholder.

 Approval of Expenditures